huntdatacenter/docs/docs/do-science/getting-started/3-configure-ssh.md

 # -- On your local computer
 ssh-keygen -t rsa -b 4096
 ```
-Hint enter _three times_.
+Hit enter _three times_.
 When this finishes:

 3. Add your new certificate to your entry machine: